UMAprotocol/UMIPs/UMIPs/umip-157.md

 ## Validating realizedLpFeePct

-To determine the validity of the `realizedLpFeePct` in the `FilledRelay` event, we must compute the [deposit incentive fee](#computing-uba-fees) for the matched deposit of the fill.
+To determine the validity of the `realizedLpFeePct` in the `FilledRelay` event, we must compute the [deposit balancing fee](#computing-deposit-and-refund-balancing-fees) for the matched deposit of the fill.

 ## Setting the realizedLpFeePct for a Fill

-The `realizedLpFeePct` should be equal to `depositorFee` for the matched deposit.
-The `refundFee` will ultimately be returned to the Relayer and be included in the refund amount by the Dataworker.
+The `realizedLpFeePct` should be equal to deposit balancing fee plus the LP fee for the matched deposit.

 # Finding Slow Relays